Sardtok/elk-workshop-vm/README.md

 Open up VirtualBox Manager, and you will find the VM is running (unless you shut it down with `vagrant halt`).
 Select the VM and click Show to open a desktop environment.

+The keyboard configuration is set to a US layout by default.
+You can change this from the GUI or command line.
+From the GUI you will find the keyboard configuration in the bottom right corner.
+Right click `US` and select `Keyboard Layout Handler Settings`, uncheck `Keep Systems Layout` and add your layout in the menu on the left and remove the `US` layout if you want to.
+From a shell, you can change the Systems Layout with `sudo dpkg-reconfigure keyboard-configuration`.
+This will take you through a configuration wizard, the 105 key layout should work for most, then change the language in the next couple of menus and leave the rest at their defaults.

 ### SSH

 You can use the SSH client provided by Vagrant by running `vagrant ssh`, but you can also manually connect using your favourite SSH client.
 You should be able to connect to it with the user `vagrant` on the IP address `192.168.13.37` with the password `vagrant`.